Also known as: Neonatal polycythemia and Hyperviscosity - newborn

 - Blood urea nitrogen (BUN), a substance that forms when protein breaks down

 - Kidney failure

-The extra RBCs block the flow of blood in the smallest blood vessels.
-This leads to tissue death from lack of oxygen.
+The extra RBCs can slow or block the flow of blood in the smallest blood vessels.
+This is called hyperviscosity.
+This may lead to tissue death from lack of oxygen.
 This blocked blood flow can affect all organs, including the kidneys, lungs, and brain.

 Symptoms may include:

 There may be signs of breathing problems, kidney failure, low blood surgar, or newborn jaundice.

 If the baby has symptoms of hyperviscosity, a blood test to count the number of red blood cells will be done.
 This test is called a hematocrit.

 The baby will be monitored for complications of hyperviscosity.
 Intravenous (IV) fluid may be given.
 A partial volume exchange transfusion is sometimes still done in some cases.
 However, there is little evidence that this is effective.

 The outlook is good for infants with mild hyperviscosity.
 Good results are also possible in infants who receive treatment for severe hyperviscosity.
 The outlook will depend largely on the reason for the condition.